ronappleton/technical-test-back-end-cyberhawk/README.md

 ### Notes

+First thing to note, the specification is broken.
+When I have an openapi spec, I tend to test against it to ensure I am adhering to it.
+I have used an OpenApi Validator package to validate the requests and responses against the spec in tests.

+By fulfilling the specification, I have produced a different API to the one that is expected by the front end.
+The front end expects all responses to be wrapped in data tags, but the specification does not specify this.
+It actually specifies that single items should not be wrapped in data tags.

+For this reason 12 of my feature tests currently fail.
+I did not fix the specification deliberately as I have produced working code that fulfils the front ends requirements.

+Process:

-I have had to alter the Sail configuration as it would not find the package *php8.1-dev*.
+Alter the Sail configuration as it would not find the package *php8.1-dev*.

 Framework upgraded to version 10.